Punjab Agricultural University, India

-Nanomedicine is a branch of medicine that applies the knowledge and tools of nanotechnology to the prevention and treatment of disease.
-Nanomedicine involves the use of nanoscale materials, such as biocompatible nanoparticles and nano robots, for diagnosis, delivery, sensing or actuation purposes in a living organism.
-Nanoparticles with ~100 nm have been widely used to improve the drug accumulation, internalization and therapeutic efficacy.
-The physicochemical and biological properties of the nanoparticles can also be finely adjusted by tailoring their chemical properties, sizes, shapes, structures, morphologies, and surface properties.
-Nanomedicine is the medical application of nanotechnology.
+Nanomedicine is a branch of medicine that applies the knowledge and tools of nanotechnology in the prevention and treatment of diseases.
+Nanomedicine involves the use of nanoscale materials, such as biocompatible nanoparticles and Nano robots, for diagnosis, delivery, sensing or actuation purposes in a living organism.
+Nanoparticles with ~100 nanometers have been widely used to improve the drug accumulation, internalization and therapeutic efficacy.
+The physicochemical and biological properties of the Nanoparticles can also be finely adjusted by tailoring their chemical properties, sizes, shapes, structures, morphologies, and surface properties.
+Nanomedicine is the medical application of Nanotechnology.
 Nanotechnology has provided the possibility of delivering drugs to specific cells using nanoparticles.
 Current problems for nanomedicine involve understanding the issues related to toxicity and environmental impact of nanoscale materials.

 Nanotechnology seems to have gained a widespread interest in the recent years.
-Nanotechnology has considerably accelerated the growth of regenerative medicine in recent years.
-Application of nanotechnology in regenerative medicine has revolutionized the designing of grafts and scaffolds which has resulted in new grafts/scaffold systems having significantly enhanced cellular and tissue regenerative properties.
+Nanotechnology has considerably accelerated the growth of regenerative medicine the past few years.
+Application of Nanotechnology in regenerative medicine has revolutionized the designing of grafts and scaffolds which has resulted in new grafts/scaffold systems having significantly enhanced cellular and tissue regenerative properties.
 Since the cell–cell and cell-matrix interaction in biological systems takes place at the nanoscale level, the application of nanotechnology gives an edge in modifying the cellular function and/or matrix function in a more desired way to mimic the native tissue/organ.
-Nanomedicine introduces nanotechnology concepts into medicine and thus joins two large cross disciplinary fields with an unprecedented societal and economical potential arising from the natural combination of specific achievements in the respective fields.
+Nanomedicine introduces Nanotechnology concepts into medicine and thus joins two large cross disciplinary fields with an unprecedented societal and economical potential arising from the natural combination of specific achievements in the respective fields.

 Track 6: Smart Drug Delivery Technology